NBISweden/lunch-menu/README.md

 Assignment for the position as backend system developer with focus on security with reference number: UFV-PA 2025/2222.

 A pull request (PR) called "Feedback" will automatically be created on your repository.
-You can use that PRs for questions and to request feedback.
+You can use that PR for questions and to request feedback.
 Please tag the team @NBISweden/sysdev-recruitment in the text.

 ## How to submit